 I’m a Python concurrency expert

 SuperFastPython is where my two loves come together.

 Python + Concurrency is all I do.
 It’s my main thing.

-- I have written 500+ tutorials and 12+ books on Python concurrency.
+Also, I do know my stuff.
+I’ve written 500+ tutorials and 13+ books on Python concurrency.

 Let’s work together!